 You’re not trying to go viral and have the curtains close in the sixteenth minute.
 You’re trying to build a business, a brand with a loyal customer base that trusts you to provide solutions to their problems.
 Whether your business is big or small, the truth is that finding success with SEO takes consistency and time.

 Benefits are also dependent on your goals and trickle down into other areas of your company, like increased social proof and authority.
 We know waiting isn’t fun.
-But, if you can manage to patiently put in the work, your business will thank you tenfold.
+But, if you can manage to put in the work patiently, your business will thank you tenfold.

 Engaging With Your Audience is More Important Than Ever